 Materials

 When photographing bannerstones it is important to recognize that each one is uniquely carved, as well as a unique kind of rock.
 To begin with, the sculptors chose rocks either from their immediate surroundings or rocks that were traded from across Eastern North America.
-They chose their rocks carefully and worked their surfaces into intentional and specific aesthetic compositions.
+They chose their rocks carefully and worked their surfaces into intentional and specific compositions.
 Unlike points or axes, bannerstones were not used to pierce or pound.
-Their purpose, in great part, was for visual experimentation and expression, making it possible for sculptors to choose from the full spectrum of hard igneous to soft sedimentary rock, a range that would not be possible for making tools that needed to be razor sharp or resistant to breakage for forceful percussive use.
+Their purpose was linked to visual experimentation and expression, making it possible for sculptors to choose from the full spectrum of hard igneous to soft sedimentary rock, a range that would not be possible for making tools that needed to be razor sharp or resistant to breakage for forceful percussive use.
 This extensive range of lithics that could be chosen for bannerstone construction makes it especially important to represent the raw material as a way to reveal the conscious choices of the sculptor in shaping these materials.
 The geological identity of the rocks chosen can provide information to determine where the rocks originally came from.
 Provenience of where the bannerstone was found when combined with information of where the raw material originated could reveal trade routes or the actual movement of people within the Archaic period.
-Photographs that reveal the natural contours and geologic composition will contribute information meaningful to our visual record and understanding of bannerstones.
+Photographs that reveal the natural contours and geologic composition will contribute information meaningful to our visual record and understanding of bannerstones and their makers.